 We’ve rounded up the top platforms to help you connect with experienced 2D and 3D animators who specialise in game development.

-- Focus on creative industries
+- Focused on creative professionals

 - Budget-based project posting

-- Direct contact with freelancers (no middleman)
+- Direct communication with freelancers (no hidden fees)

 2. ArtStation